Global Tiling (Tile Installers)

 Violations of the Fair Labor Standards Act (“FLSA”)

-The Complaint alleges that Global Tiling violated the FLSA’s overtime requirements by failing to pay tile installers an hourly rate for hours worked over 40 in a workweek computed at 1.5x their regular rates of pay, and failing to pay tile installers for time spent travelling between their homes the locations at which they were assigned to perform installation and repair projects.
+The Complaint alleges that Global Tiling violated the FLSA’s overtime requirements by failing to pay tile installers an hourly rate for hours worked over 40 in a workweek computed at 1.5x their regular rates of pay, and failing to pay tile installers for time spent travelling between their homes and the locations at which they were assigned to perform installation and repair projects.

 Violations of the California Labor Code

-The Complaint also alleges that Global Tiling violated the California Labor Code by failing to pay tile installers who worked in California an hourly rate for hours worked over 40 in a workweek and/or 8 hours in a day computed at 1.5x their regular rates of pay, failing to pay tile installers for time spent travelling between their homes the locations at which they were assigned to perform installation and repair projects, failing to pay them for rest periods separately from their piece-rate compensation, and failing to provide accurate, itemized wage statements.
+The Complaint also alleges that Global Tiling violated the California Labor Code by failing to pay tile installers who worked in California an hourly rate for hours worked over 40 in a workweek and/or 8 hours in a day computed at 1.5x their regular rates of pay, failing to pay tile installers for time spent travelling between their homes and the locations at which they were assigned to perform installation and repair projects, failing to pay them for rest periods separately from their piece-rate compensation, and failing to provide accurate, itemized wage statements.

 Violations of Hawaii Wage-and-Hour Laws

-The Complaint also alleges that Global Tiling violated the Hawaii’s wage-and-hour laws by failing to pay tile installers who worked in Hawaii an hourly rate for hours worked over 40 in a workweek computed at 1.5x their regular rates of pay, and failing to pay tile installers for time spent travelling between their homes the locations at which they were assigned to perform installation and repair projects.
+The Complaint also alleges that Global Tiling violated the Hawaii’s wage-and-hour laws by failing to pay tile installers who worked in Hawaii an hourly rate for hours worked over 40 in a workweek computed at 1.5x their regular rates of pay, and failing to pay tile installers for time spent travelling between their homes and the locations at which they were assigned to perform installation and repair projects.

 December 7, 2022: The case was filed in the United States District Court for the Western District of North Carolina.
 The case has been assigned to the Honorable Robert J. Conrad, Jr.